SSH everyhwere

 ssh <win remote> reg add 'HKLM\SOFTWARE\OpenSSH' /v DefaultShell /t REG_SZ /d 'C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe'

-In case your user is also an administrator, you might want to give a look at this (unfortunately closed) issue.
-The Windows openssh port has some non-standard behaviour, the TLDR is to comment following lines from C:/ProgramData/ssh/sshd_config
+In case your user is also an administrator, you might want to take a look at this (unfortunately rejected) issue.
+The Microsoft port of OpenSSH has some non-standard behavior, the TLDR is to comment following lines from C:/ProgramData/ssh/sshd_config

 Match Group administrators